 The next chapter in Drift's "Price Action Concepts 101" series will be on breakers.
 This comprehensive series equips aspiring price action traders with essential concepts to help integrate these strategies into their trading.
 As the fourth installment of this series, it follows the previously covered topics of Fair Value Gaps, OrderBlocks, and Market Structure available in Drift's advanced learning section here.
-To fully grasp the content of this article, we recommend revisiting the previously covered concepts as we will be integrating them into this article.
+To fully grasp the content of this article, it is recommended to revisit the previously covered concepts as some of them will be integrated into this article.

 What Is A Breaker Block?